gretaegan/aviation-glossary/README.md

 ### Known Bugs and Fixes

+** Bug discussed at beginning of README **
+- On smaller screen sizes, the entire homepage is condensed into the padding 336 x 600 which is obviously completely unintended.
+I have identifed the issue has being the use of  position absolute and position relative on my hero image and container.
+I am a couple of minutes away from my project submission deadline which is already late due to personal issues discussed with Student Care, so I do not have time to properly find the issue and fix this.
+It seems that if I remove the hero-text the problem lessens so I have chosen to do that.
+This means my homepage obviously looks uncomplete and unfinished and I wish I had more time to find an issue.
+The whole time I have been working on this project it has not happened before.

 - The hero image on the homepage does not fully fit the screen, leaving a small amount of whitespace on either side.
   I have identified the issue in Chrome Dev Tools:
      - Padding-right: var(bs gutter x, .75rem)